-Variable Description

-%n A new line.

-%t A tab.

-%X The URL of the MyID installation.

-Not currently supported.

-%u The URL for mobile issuance.

-This is the content of the Mobile Certificate Recovery Service URL configuration option.

-%2,%3 Parameters that are substituted by the email trigger when the email is sent.
-For

-and so on example, these might be the user's name, the card serial number, or a comment entered in the workflow by an operator.

-If the parameter value contains spaces (for example, a logon name) and you are using the parameter to build a URL (which does not allow spaces), you can use the following syntax to replace any spaces with + signs:
+Variable Description %n A new line. %t A tab. %X The URL of the MyID installation.
+Not currently supported. %u The URL for mobile issuance.
+This is the content of the Mobile Certificate Recovery Service URL configuration option. %2 , %3 Parameters that are substituted by the email trigger when the email is sent.
+For and so on example, these might be the user's name, the card serial number, or a comment entered in the workflow by an operator.
+If the parameter value contains spaces (for example, a logon name) and you are the following syntax to replace any spaces with + signs: {%parameter:URI} For example, {%logonName:URI} might become Jane+Smith.

-{%parameter:URI}

-For example, {%logonName:URI} might become Jane+Smith.

 Note: If you want to include additional parameters to the existing, standard email templates, this will require custom changes to MyID.
 Contact Intercede professional services for details.